-Course description: this is an out-and-back starting at West Rock Playground (alternately named Amrhyn Field) in New Haven.
-You'll be starting on crushed gravel for about a tenth of a mile before we put you onto the Westville Feeder Trail for a 300-foot climb up to the Regicides Trail for about seven miles of some of the gnarliest, rockiest trail you can imagine.
+Course description: this is an out-and-back starting at West Rock Plauyground in New Haven.
+You'll be starting on the Westville Feeder Trail for your first climb up to the Regicides Trail for about six miles of some of the gnarliest, rockiest trail you can imagine.
 Then, the fun really starts as you climb up High Rock to the intersection of the Q Trail.
 You will follow blue blazes down to the first aid station at Brooks Rd, then climb up to Mad Mare Ridge before a nice little descent to a one mile road section on Downs Road, crossing Gaylord Mountain Road, then continuing on asphalt before going back on dirt right before the Y Camp.

 What in the...

 Here's the interactive Blue-Blazed Hiking Trails map from CFPA: CFPA Interactive Map

 There will be aid stations at mile 4 and 28.5 (Regicides and Yellow Trail; water ONLY), Mile 8.1 and 24.5 (Brooks Rd), the Y Camp at miles 11.5 and 21 and the turnaround in Prospect at mile 16.4 (Cornwall Ave), so aid will happen at miles 4, 8.1, 11.5, 16.4 (your drop bag), 21, 24.5 and 28.5 before finishing back at Amrhyn Field at mile 32.8.
 All distances are approximate.

 Designed to be tough...